How Many Miles Before Oil Change Becomes Imperatively Necessary?

-Since 2004, the standards for synthetic oil production and oil change intervals began to change drastically.
-Most of the top brand vehicles manufactured since 2004 recommend an oil change interval of 3,000 and 7,500 miles; by 2008, notable brands like Ford have already shifted to a recommended oil change interval of 7,500 miles or six months – whichever came first.
+Since 2004, the standards for synthetic oil production and oil change intervals have changed drastically.
+Most of the top brand vehicles manufactured since 2004 recommend an oil change interval of 3,000 and 7,500 miles; by 2008, notable brands like Ford had already shifted to a recommended oil change interval of 7,500 miles or six months – whichever came first.

 After 2009, improved motor oil formulas brought about changes in recommendations for oil change intervals, so that today, mineral oils can last for up to 5,000 miles, regular and synthetic oil mixes last between 5,000 and 10,000 miles.
 Highly refined synthetic oil can continue performing its task for up to 15,000 miles without an oil change.